opc-cpvp/sondage-survey-external/README.md

 -) Complete page -> PDF
 -) Complete page -> Page refresh problem
 -) Find a strategy to clear local storage.
 Put a timestamp on local storage?
--) prevent files with same name
 -) Make sure the css classes are the same on the checkboxes & the radio buttons -) Create a C# object from JSON to be sent to CRM
 -) Survey Id generation coming from the email
 -) Create a queryable javascript object that contains the json data.
 To be able to show the preview button based on some logic.
--) Total MB downloaded.
-I need to know if we are going to 'storeDataAsText' or save the file data to the database.
-LOCALSTORAGE.PROBLEMS!
-		The local storage quota limit is 5MB.
 -) Rename survey parameter in function, use sender instead.
 It can lead to confusion with the survey object -) JS Error:
 	Uncaught TypeError: Cannot read property 'length' of undefined